mrwangyou/DBRL/doc/QuickStart_en.md

 <details open>
 <summary>Install</summary>

 DBRL is an air combat simulation benchmark based on <a href="http://jsbsim.sourceforge.net/">JSBSim</a> and <a href="https://github.com/harfang3d/dogfight-sandbox-hg2">Dogfight 2</a>.

-If you want to run with JSBSim environment, please run the code below.
+If you want to run with JSBSim dogfight environment, please run the code below to install JSBSim.

 ```bash
 pip install jsbsim
 ```

-Dogfight 2 environment could only be ran in Windows OS.
-If you want to run reinforcement learning methods with Dogfight 2 environment, please run the code below in Windows PowerShell.
+Dogfight 2 environment could only run in Windows OS.
+If you want to run reinforcement learning methods with Dogfight 2 missile-avoiding environment, please run the code below in Windows PowerShell.

 ```bash
 wget -Uri https://github.com/harfang3d/dogfight-sandbox-hg2/releases/download/1.0.2/dogfight-sandbox-hg2-win64.7z -OutFile "df2.7z"